CPRS Hamilton Pinnacle Awards

 The CPRS Hamilton Chapter recognizes the exceptional talent of its members and PR industry professionals.
 The awards are open to members and non-members within the greater Toronto, Hamilton and Southwestern Ontario area.

-Submissions for the 2020 CPRS Hamilton Pinnacle Awards will open later this month!
+Submissions for the 2020 CPRS Hamilton Pinnacle Awards are now open!

 To celebrate the best in public relations, we’re looking for Pinnacle Awards sponsors.
 Our program and event is guaranteed to wow our guests.
 For details on how you can sponsor our event, view our sponsorship opportunities and benefits document.
 We look forward to partnering with you!